orxfun/orx-parallel/README.md

 ### Composition

-In the final category of benchmarks, impact of creating long chains of transformations is tested.
-The experiments suggest that the functions are efficiently composed, and hence, the caller can focus on expressiveness of the defined computation.
+In the final category of benchmarks, impact of long chains of transformations on computation time is tested.
+You may see such example long chains in the benchmark computations below.
+Notice that the caller can actually shorten the chains by composing some of them.
+An obvious one is the `.map(map3).map(map4)` call which could have been one call like `map(map3-then-map4)`.

+However, the results suggest that this is not required and the functions are efficiently composed by the parallel iterator.
+Therefore, the focus on the caller side can be on the expressiveness of the computation.

 | file | computation | sequential | rayon | orx-parallel |
 |---|---|---:|---:|---:|
 | [⇨](https://github.com/orxfun/orx-parallel/blob/main/benches/collect_long_chain.rs) | `inputs.into_par()`<br>&nbsp;&nbsp;`.map(map1).filter(filter1).map(map2)`<br>&nbsp;&nbsp;`.filter(filter2).map(map3).map(map4)`<br>&nbsp;&nbsp;`.filter(filter4).collect()` |  35.89 (1.00) |  10.11 (0.28) |  **7.40 (0.21)** |
 | [⇨](https://github.com/orxfun/orx-parallel/blob/main/benches/reduce_long_chain.rs) | `inputs.into_par()`<br>&nbsp;&nbsp;`.map(map1).filter(filter1).map(map2)`<br>&nbsp;&nbsp;`.filter(filter2).map(map3).map(map4)`<br>&nbsp;&nbsp;`.filter(filter4).reduce(reduce)` |    32.28 (1.00) |     8.99 (0.28) |  **6.63 (0.21)** |

 ## Configurable

-Parallel execution is governed by two straightforward parameters.
+Parallel execution is governed by two main straightforward parameters.

 * [`NumThreads`](https://docs.rs/orx-parallel/latest/orx_parallel/struct.NumThreads.html) is the degree of parallelization.
 This is a *capacity parameter* used to limit the resources that can be used by the computation.
   * `Auto`: All available threads can be used, but not necessarily.
   * `Max(n)`: The computation can spawn at most n threads.
-  * `Max(1)`: Falls back to sequential execution.
+  * `Max(1)`: Falls back to sequential execution on the main thread.
 * [`ChunkSize`](https://docs.rs/orx-parallel/latest/orx_parallel/struct.ChunkSize.html) represents the number of elements a parallel worker will pull and process every time it becomes idle.
 This is an *optimization parameter* that can be tuned to balance the overhead of parallelization and cost of heterogeneity of tasks.
   * `Auto`: Let the parallel executor dynamically decide, achieves high performance in general and can be used unless we have useful computation specific knowledge.
   * `Exact(c)`: Chunks will have c elements; gives complete control to the caller.
 Useful when we have a very good knowledge or want to tune the computation for certain data.
   * `Min(c)`: Chunk will have at least c elements.
 Parallel executor; however, might decide to pull more if each computation is handled very fast.

+See also the last parameter [`IterationOrder`](https://docs.rs/orx-parallel/latest/orx_parallel/struct.IterationOrder.html) with variants `Ordered` (default) and `Arbitrary` which is another useful optimization parameter for specific use cases.

-When omitted, as in the example above, `NumThreads::Auto` and `ChunkSize::Auto` will be used.
+When omitted, `NumThreads::Auto` and `ChunkSize::Auto` will be used.
 Configuring parallel computation is **straightforward** and **specific to computation** rather than through a global setting.

 ```rust
 use orx_parallel::*;